 Irish Silver Salver, Richard Williams, Dublin, Circa 1760

-Description: - An antique Irish silver Salver by Richard Williams, Dublin circa 1760.
+Description: - An Irish silver Salver by Richard Williams, Dublin circa 1760.
 The Salver is of circular form, with a shell and scroll border, the centre with chased foliate and scroll decoration, engraved with a crest, on three hoof feet.
 The crest is that of Eyre, originally from Macroom, County Cork.
 The hallmarks are located to the reverse with the makers mark of 'RW' (Richard Williams), with crowned harp, and figure of Hibernia.

 Period: - Circa 1760.